What Is Psoriatic Arthritis?

 Gender

-Psoriatic arthritis affects both men and women, but there are some gender differences in terms of disease characteristics.
+Psoriatic arthritis affects both men and women, but there are some gender differences in disease characteristics.
 Men are more likely to develop psoriatic arthritis at an earlier age than women, typically in their 30s or 40s.
 Women, on the other hand, tend to have a higher prevalence of psoriasis, which is a significant risk factor for developing psoriatic arthritis.

 Obesity